Signs for your premises

 Both attractions and accommodation businesses can apply for brown tourism signs.
 However, in practice, accommodation establishments have been less successful with their applications than visitor attractions.

-The first step is to contact the highways department of your local authority who will advise you about procedures, local policy and the cost of such signs.
-Each local highways authority will have its own guidelines that balance local environmental and road safety interests with those of the tourism industry.
+The first step is to contact the highways department of your local authority, which will advise you about procedures, local policy and the cost of such signs.
+Each local highways authority has its own guidelines that balance local environmental and road safety interests with those of the tourism industry.

-Your local highway authority controls signs on the local roads in its area and sets local policy on brown signs.
+Your local highway authority controls signs on the roads in its area, and sets local policy on brown signs.
 Highways England controls signs on trunk roads and motorways.